Bench grinder

 Rotating abrasive wheels on a bench grinder.

 8 in wire brush mounted to bench grinder (tool rest in foreground).

 A bench grinder is a benchtop type of grinding machine used to drive abrasive wheels.
 A pedestal grinder is a similar or larger version of grinder that is mounted on a pedestal, which may be bolted to the floor or may sit on rubber feet.
 These types of grinders are commonly used to hand grind various cutting tools and perform other rough grinding.

 Depending on the bond and grade of the grinding wheel, it may be used for sharpening cutting tools such as tool bits, drill bits, chisels, and gouges.
 Alternatively, it may be used to roughly shape metal prior to welding or fitting.

 A wire brush wheel or buffing wheels can be interchanged with the grinding wheels in order to clean or polish workpieces.
 Stiff buffing wheels can also be used when deburring is the task at hand.
 Some buffing machines (buffers) are built on the same concept as bench grinders except for longer housings and arbors with buffing wheels instead of grinding wheels.

 Bench grinders are standard equipment in metal fabrication shops and machine shops, as are handheld grinders (such as angle grinders and die grinders).
+The foremost use of the bench grinder found in the wood-working shops is tool sharpening.

-Operation & Safety
+Operation and safety

 Wheel speed

 Wheels come with maximum RPM ratings printed on the label (paper blotter).
 The grinder's RPM must be equal or lower; "the maximum operating speeds indicated on the wheel's tag must never be exceeded".
 Greatly overspeeding a grinding wheel makes it explode, which can injure or kill the operator.